Autistic Adults NYC - Opportunities

 PAUSE events (Events for non-speaking and ID members) in Brooklyn

-Any social events in the Bronx or Brooklyn
+Any social events in Brooklyn

 Experience: No previous experience required!
 Previous leadership experience (running social clubs or putting together events) is a plus.
 We also prefer that volunteers have been involved in our non-profit (preferably as a member of our group) for at least 2 months.